hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

  * Keys for items in the bibliography are made visible by Sphinx so "bibitems" a la BibTeX must look sensible and consistent.

- * If you need several equations numbered in an `align` environment, recall that Sphinx and Markdown cannot handle this.
+ * If you need several equations *numbered* in an `align` environment, recall that Sphinx, Markdown, and MediaWiki cannot handle this, although they have LaTeX math support.

+ * Markdown tolerates labels in equations but cannot refer to them.

 <!-- !epop -->